 A watch’s quality is the first thing that will be noticeably different.
 A replica can never match the quality of a genuine piece.

 To identify a fake, look for unfinished edges, improper polish, scratches, and even wrong markings/engravings.
-Also, check if the watch’s clasp/buckle works fine, if the screw down crown works and whether the watch needles can be guided by the screw that adjusts the time.
+Also, check if the watch’s clasp/buckle works fine, if the screw down crown works, and whether the watch needles can be guided by the screw that adjusts the time.
 Look for any other errors such as misspelled words and even wrong stamps.
-It is also important to check if the markings are clear and properly engraved and are not fading out, which will only happen if it’s a fake watch.
+It is also important to check if the markings are clear, properly engraved, and are not fading out, which will only happen if it’s a fake watch.
 Also, the color of the fake watch can be visibly different due to the usage of low-quality material, so check that before you make a purchase.

 A branded watch is made with precious stones, crystal, gold, silver, heavy metals, and metal alloys.
 Also, they are equipped with a dozen tiny moving parts which make a branded watch heavier and sturdier.
 An ordinary watch lacks this and is nowhere as heavy, robust, sturdy or durable.
 There is always going to be a noticeable difference in weight between a real and a fake watch since a real watch is always heavier.